Rogue Credit Union Elevates CX With Egain Knowledge Hub

-(MENAFN- ForPressRelease) Sunnyvale, CA (October 18, 2023): eGain Corporation (NASDAQ: EGAN), the leading knowledge hub for customer engagement, announced that Rogue Credit Union has deployed its top-rated solution to assist contact center agents and retail bankers across the business.
+(MENAFN- GlobeNewsWire - Nasdaq) SUNNYVALE, Calif., Oct.
+18, 2023 (GLOBE NEWSWIRE) -- eGain Corporation (NASDAQ: EGAN ), the leading knowledge hub for customer engagement, announced that Rogue Credit Union has deployed its top-rated solution to assist contact center agents and retail bankers across the business.

 According to the Forrester CX Index, financial services CX performance continues to struggle.
 In fact, in 2023 it was even lower than it was in 2017.
 At the same time:

-.53% of banking contact center agents say that customer queries are getting more complex (Source: 2022 BenchmarkPortal AX Study)

-.75% of financial institutions do not provide agent assistance tools (Source: 2023 KMWorld Survey.)
+53% of banking contact center agents say that customer queries are getting more complex (Source: 2022 BenchmarkPortal AX Study ) 75% of financial institutions do not provide agent assistance tools (Source: 2023 KMWorld Survey .)

 To address these challenges, Rogue Credit Union replaced their legacy knowledge system with the eGain Knowledge Hub.
 To start with, the solution was deployed over six hundred contact center agents and other internal employees to handle member queries across a broad range of topics, including transactions, promotions, account opening, and credit cards for personal, business, and specialty account holders.
 Since go-live, agent adoption of knowledge has increased by 40% and answer effectiveness has surged by 47%.